qzhang503/proteoQ/README.md

 prior to the parting of protein entities, for example, the enzymatic breakdown of proteins in a typical MS-based proteomic workflow.
 On the other hand, the peptide `log2FC` have been previously summarized by the median statistics from contributing PSMs.
-Putting these two togother, the CV by `purgePep` describes approximately the uncentainty in sample handling from the breakdown of proteins to the off-line fractionation of peptides.
+Putting these two together, the CV by `purgePep` describes approximately the uncertainty in sample handling from the breakdown of proteins to the off-line fractionation of peptides.

 ### 1.4 Peptides to proteins

-In this section, we summarise peptides to proteins, for example, using a two-component Gaussian kernel and customized filters.
+In this section, we summarize peptides to proteins, for example, using a two-component Gaussian kernel and customized filters.

 #### 1.4.1 Pep2Prn